vishaljaiswal14/HarvestIQ/docs/INTELLIGENCE_LAYERS.md

 # HarvestIQ Intelligence Layers

-This document describes the deterministic intelligence layers in HarvestIQ and how they relate to `ContextCompilerService` (single source of truth, snapshot **v3**).
-Gemini is used only for presentation (advisory/briefing synthesis, vision, voice) — never for agronomic decisions.
+This document details the different data and calculations modules (what we call our "intelligence layers") in HarvestIQ, showing how they connect to the `ContextCompilerService` (snapshot version **v3**).
+A key design goal we stuck to is that Gemini is only used to format, transcribe, or translate information—never to make actual crop decisions.

 ---